muratk3n/thirdwave/en/tweets/2020/week24f.md

 *The Atlantic*: "As extraordinary as the decision by the Minneapolis City Council was, the prospect of dismantling a police force—even one with tens of thousands of officers—isn’t novel.
-In the Republic of Georgia, it has already been done.At the turn of the 21st century, Georgia was one of the most corrupt places on Earth.
+In the Republic of Georgia, it has already been done.
+At the turn of the 21st century, Georgia was one of the most corrupt places on Earth.
 Bribery in the country, which lies in the Caucasus and shares a border with Russia, was rampant, and its police force, which was both a beneficiary and an